BzGEO/GEE_resources/gee_cloud_project_registration.md

 ## Required software

-1. You will need to have signed up for GEE, preferably using your personal Gmail address, as many institutions usually stop their personnel from being able to create Google Cloud projects.
+1. You will need to have signed up for GEE, **preferably using your personal [Gmail](https://mail.google.com/mail/u/0/) account**, as many institutions usually stop their personnel from being able to create [Google Cloud](https://cloud.google.com/) projects.
 You can sign up for GEE at https://earthengine.google.com/signup/.

 2. I also **highly recommend** that you use the [Google Chrome browser](https://www.google.com/chrome/) for the registration process and for GEE use.